Dre Campbell Farm

 • Persian Star

-You can find more varieties of softneck garlic than hardneck, but you should find one that will work well in your area.
-Many online shops offer a variety of seeds or sampler packs to try.
+You can find more varieties of softneck garlic than hardneck, but you should choose one that works well in your area.
+Many online shops sell seed garlic or sampler packs.

 See also: How to Grow Black Pepper Plants at Home.